camunda/camunda-docs-manual/content/reference/spin/xml/02-manipulating-xml.md

 ## Remove Child Elements

-To remove child elements from an XML element the method `remove` is used.
+To remove child elements from an XML element, the method `remove` is used.
 It accepts single or multiple child elements and removes them from the parent element.

 ```java
 import static org.camunda.spin.Spin.XML;